flaschmurphy/sdc/project1_writeup_crmurphy.md

 better results for certain conditions, but may also suffer from needing it's top corners adjusted depending on road and lighting conditions.

+### Feedback:

+For challenge video, I suggest to experiment with HLS or HSV color space to detect white and yellow pixels in the image.
+There are ways to draw the lanes other than using slopes.
+For example, you can warp the image(bird eye view) and then assume that the left side contains the left lane pixels and right half of the image contains the pixels for right lanes.
+These pixels can be stored and polyfit method can be used to fit a line. polyfit method can also be used to fit a curve which would be helpful for the curving roads.
+The search area in the image for right and left lanes can be narrowed down after achieving some confidence about the location of lane pixels in the image.
+It helps in speeding up the process of detecting lanes.

+For smoother results, you can save the lanes from the previous n frames and use those with the lanes from current frame.
+It also helps in cases where lanes is not detected at all.

-Feedback: This research paper http://airccj.org/CSCP/vol5/csit53211.pdf goes into how to detect curves and will also help in detecting faded lanes.
+This research paper http://airccj.org/CSCP/vol5/csit53211.pdf goes into how to detect curves and will also help in detecting faded lanes.
 It uses an extended version of hough lines algorithm to detect tangents to the curve which can help you detect the curve.